-- Thanksgiving Food Drive to gather food for the needy in our communities (ends on Sunday before Thanksgiving).
+Thanksgiving Food Drive to gather food for the needy in our communities (ends on Sunday before Thanksgiving).

-- Help our Philoptochos to raise funds for the children at St. Basil’s Academy (1st Sunday in January).
+Help our Philoptochos to raise funds for the children at St. Basil’s Academy (1st Sunday in January).

-- Raise funds for the “Orthodox Christian Mission Center” (O.C.M.C.) during Great Lent.
+Raise funds for the “Orthodox Christian Mission Center” (O.C.M.C.) during Great Lent.

-- Through these projects our children learn to share with others thereby practicing the virtue of Christian charity.
+Through these projects our children learn to share with others thereby practicing the virtue of Christian charity.

 8. St. John Chrysostom Oratorical Festival

-- All Church School students must participate in the St. John Chrysostom Oratorical Festival at the parish level.
+All Church School students must participate in the St. John Chrysostom Oratorical Festival at the parish level.

-9. Attendance Pins, Perfect Attendance And Honor Reward
+9. Attendance Pins, Perfect Attendance and Honor Reward

 Honor Reward: To be eligible, a student must:

-- Attend at least one class (to accommodate altar boys/captains)
+Attend at least one class (to accommodate altar boys/captains)

-- Pass a final exam on the requirements of his/her grade; and
+Pass a final exam on the requirements of his/her grade; and

-- Participate in the St. John Chrysostom Oratorical Festival.
+Participate in the St. John Chrysostom Oratorical Festival.

-- If necessary, the Director will refer the matter to the Priest.
+If necessary, the Director(s) will refer the matter and consult with the Parish Priest.